CSE237SP2021/project-bear-banks-ian-jack-jaehwi-jessica/README.txt

 	(A) runBank.sh is the script needed to run our program.
 Just to clarify, everything should be run from the development branch.

+		**IMPORTANT**
+		On a Mac, ./runBank.sh has been executing correctly.
+		On a Windows machine, ./runBank.sh has ALSO been executing correctly.
+			*However, if you see the following error: "$'\r': command not found", try typing "dos2unix" and pressing enter and then retry "./runBank.sh".
+			Alternatively, if you have Git Bash installed, you can run the program from there by typing "./runBank.sh".

 ******